Toronto, Canada: 48 Hour Travel Guide + Helpful Tips

-I took a tour with these guys a few years ago and definitely recommend doing a tour weather permitting.
+I took a tour with these guys a few years ago and definitely recommend doing one weather permitting.
 Bicycle tours are a great way to get a good overview of the city and then go back to what you are more interested in.
 The guides are great and even if you’re not the best cyclist, you’re in capable hands.
-Click here for a blog post about my experience.

 I’m a big museum and gallery nerd so of course, I loved visiting the Royal Ontario Museum.
 There are several floors and different wings ranging from natural history, world cultures (I love the Canadian section of course), costumes and textiles and more.
 I also love the entrance called the “Crystal” which was designed by architect Daniel Libeskind.

 I actually wrote a blog post about the ROM from my visit in 2013 along with new updated photos from my visit from June (2015).
 Click here.